docker-tws/docker-tws/README.md

 * [krallin/tini](https://github.com/krallin/tini) is used to avoid stray TWS zombie processes accumulating over auto-restarts.

-* Running multiple TWS containers within one Kubernetes pod is partially supported, to allow sharing realtime market data permissions between live and paper trading accounts.
+* Running multiple TWS containers within one Kubernetes pod is supported, to allow real time market data to be shared between live and paper trading accounts.

 ## Usage